jobatkinIOD/SEModule1/README.md

 # SEModule1
-Code for Module 1 of the IOD Software Engineering Course
+Learning exercises for Modules 1-3 of the IOD Software Engineering Course.

+Clone this repo locally, then try and fill in the gaps in `script.js` and do the TODO exercises at the bottom.